nutanix/karbon-platform-services/how_to/data_sources/nats/README.md

 ## NATS Data Interface

-The *nats* data interface can be used to connect the NATS resources you have set up on the edge to Karbon Services for IoT.
-To start setting up this datasource, use the following example YAML and create your data source via the Karbon Services for IoT CLI.
+The *nats* data interface can be used to connect the NATS resources you have set up on the edge to Karbon Platform Services for IoT.
+To start setting up this datasource, use the following example YAML and create your data source via the Karbon Platform Services for IoT CLI.

 **nats.yaml**
 ```yaml